-The STI-CA policies shall be designed to meet the requirements based on [ATIS-1000080] and [ATIS-1000084], as well as generally accepted and published industry standards.
-All Issuing STI-CAs shall ensure that audits are conducted for all PKI functions regardless of how or by whom the PKI components are managed and operated.
-All audit related costs are the responsibility of the STI-CA.
+The CA policies shall be designed to meet the requirements based on [ATIS-1000080] and [ATIS-1000084], as well as generally accepted and published industry standards.
+All Issuing CAs shall ensure that audits are conducted for all PKI functions regardless of how or by whom the PKI components are managed and operated.